CircuitSpells/Notes/git.md

 undo the last N commits, but keep the changes from the undone commits in the staging area:
 `git reset --soft HEAD~<N>`
 where N is the number of commits, e.g.: `git reset --soft HEAD~1`

-search commits that contain a commit message (useful with conventional commits), such as "feat:":
-`git log --grep='^feat:' --since="1 month ago" --oneline --regexp-ignore-case`

 get current git username and email:
 `git config --get user.email`